ngthu1995/blocipedia-node/README.md

 # Blocipedia

-Home (current)
-Wiki (current)
-Sign up

-An audio player application is built with [Create React App](https://github.com/facebook/create-react-app).

-An application allows users to visit the site, and listen to existing music list.
+An application allows users to create, collaborate, and share (CRUD) wikis using Node.js along with Sequelize, Postgres and some middlesware to enhance application performance, such as passport, b-crypt, stripe, etc.

 ### Completed:

-Users are able to navigate to home page, album page.
+Users are able to navigate to home page, sign up, sign in and create, delete, update wikis.
-Users are able to listen to different track in the existing list.
-Users are able to start, change and pause a song if possible.
+Users have options to update their membership, which allows Users are able to start, change and pause a song if possible.

 ### Screenshot: